saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#boolean">Boolean</a>!</td>
 <td>

-Whether the attribute requires values to be passed or not
+Whether the attribute requires values to be passed or not.

 </td>
 </tr>